 distributed nature, in

-a microservice architecture, non-functional infratructure is as important than the actual services.
+a microservice architecture, the non-functional infrastructure is as important than the actual services.

 Part 3 dives deeper in what a microservice architecture actually is, its benefits and drawbacks, and some details on the related technologies.

-Then Part 6 does the autopsy of a microservice, detailling the associated design patterns.
+Finally, Part 5 does the autopsy of a microservice, detailing the associated design patterns.

 Note: This series of blog post leverages a lot of different technologies.
 Please take the time to install everything properly.
 It will save time later on.

-a “reasonnably” powerfull computer with Linux (whatever recent distribution) or Windows (min.
+a “reasonably” powerful computer with Linux (whatever recent distribution) or Windows (min.
 Windows 10) to support Docker.
-Mac is ok as well but it requires some additional steps that will not be described here.
+Mac is ok as well, but it requires some additional steps that will not be described here.

-a working Docker environnment to deploy the services locally.
+a working Docker environment to deploy the services locally.

 a bash interpreter (on Windows you can rely on Git bash that is usually installed with Git)